Table of Contents

 During the winter months, severe weather conditions may disrupt normal campus operations.
 Weather conditions may necessitate a delayed opening, early dismissal, or all-day cancellation of Wilkes-Barre classes, activities, and work.

-When the chancellor makes the decision to close the Penn State Wilkes-Barre campus or delay the start of classes, it will be announced with as much advance notice as possible before the standard 8:00 a.m. reporting time for staff and before the start of the earliest scheduled classes.
-Decisions about evening classes will be made by 3:00 p.m.
-The campus will make its announcement through Penn State’s PSUAlert system, on the campus website, on the campus blue screens, on Facebook, on Twitter, and on local television station WNEP 16.
+When the chancellor makes the decision to cancel classes and activities at the Penn State Wilkes-Barre campus or delay the start of classes, it will be announced with as much advanced notice as possible before the standard 8:00 a.m. reporting time for staff and before the start of the earliest scheduled classes.
+Decisions about evening classes will be made by 3:00 p.m., whenever possible.
+The campus will make its announcement through Penn State’s PSUAlert* system as well as on the campus message board (viewable online or on the on-campus blue screens), Facebook, and local television stations WNEP and WBRE.

 Circumstances may call for: